-Additionally, ensuring consistent, sufficient amperage arrives to the hoist is equally important.
+Additionally, ensuring consistent, sufficient amperage arrives at the hoist is equally important.
 Far too often, the extension cord falls as an afterthought, yet the wrong gauge or length extension cord can completely stop a lift in its tracks.
 See the accompanying graphic to make sure you have the appropriate power supply for your electric chain hoist.

-Once you have established the proper power requirements, the next thing to consider for your project is the duty cycle on your hoist.
-Many electrically operated pieces of equipment operate with a 25 percent duty cycle.
-For those that are not aware, a duty cycle refers to the length of time a piece of equipment can operate over the span of one hour.
-That means, with a 25-percent duty cycle, an electric chain hoist can only run for a period of 15 minutes before requiring a cool-down period.
+Once you’ve addressed the appropriate power requirements, it’s essential to consider the duty cycle of the hoist.
+Many electrically powered pieces of equipment operate with a 25 percent duty cycle.
+For those unaware, a duty cycle refers to the duration of time equipment can operate within one hour.
+For instance, an electric hoist with a 25-percent duty cycle can run uninterrupted for 15 minutes before requiring a cool-down period.

 Mounting Method (headroom)

-Mounting Method Part 2 (Weight)
+Mounting Method (weight)

 In conjunction with the headroom aspect, electric chain hoists weigh considerably more than their air and hand-operated counterparts.
 Often, you may find that to mount an electric chain hoist, you need a different hoist just to offset its weight.
 If you can mount your hoist before being in the air or have additional help already on the job site and prefer or require an electric hoist, then the weight is a non-issue.